8 tips on how to go green in the home decoration and home textiles sector

 To make your business greener, you may need support – be it financial or practical.
 Partnerships are often your best option.

 Other forms of indirect support to facilitate your sustainable innovations are also possible.
-For example, co-creation with partners in your part of the chain (such as suppliers and processors of raw materials) can be a way of sharing cost and know-how.
+For example, co-creation with partners in your part of the chain (such as suppliers and processors of raw materials) can be a way of sharing costs and know-how.
 It also keeps the time-to-market as short as possible.

 Another option is crowdfunding, which is quite common for sustainable innovations today.
-However, this requires a lot of work in preparation, communication and actual fundraising for relatively limited funds.
+However, this requires a lot of preparation, communication and actual fundraising for relatively limited funds.
 Crowdfunding initiatives are often aimed at Western businesses, in which case you may need to partner with your buyer.
 Examples of platforms are GoFundMe and Indiegogo.

 Tips:

-• Form partnerships with your European buyers to formulate a (business) plan around your sustainable innovations.
+- Form partnerships with your European buyers to formulate a (business) plan around your sustainable innovations.
 This can help them to access EU or private funds related to sustainable innovation.
-Such partnerships will also create a stronger, lasting relationship with your buyer.
+Such partnerships will also create a stronger, lasting relationship with your buyer;

-• Use financial professionals to help you formulate proposals and write a business plan if you want to access external funding.
+- Use financial professionals to help you formulate proposals and write a business plan if you want to access external funding.
 They may of course charge a fee.

 Please review our market information disclaimer.